meheramaresh/meheramaresh.github.io/index.md

 ## Projects
 #### At Toshiba
-1. Cryptographic kernel drivers.
+* Cryptographic kernel drivers.

 #### At Intel
-1. Post-quantum cryptography
+* Post-quantum cryptography.

 #### At AWS
-1. Decoupling of AWS accounts from Amazon.com.
+* Decoupling of AWS accounts from Amazon.com.
-2. Implement U2F.
+* Implement U2F.
-3. Support for External Identities within AWS.
+* Support for External Identities within AWS.
-4. Implement WebAuthn.
+* Implement WebAuthn.